novaotp/me/src/lib/articles/first-post.md

 I primarily use [Sveltekit](https://kit.svelte.dev) as my full-stack framework, but I often find myself using [ExpressJS](https://expressjs.com) as a backend server.
 My favorite database is PostgreSQL, although I have played around with MySQL, MongoDB and Cassandra.

 So my articles will mostly talk about these.
-However, I'm always to open to learn and might post about it as well.
+However, I'm always to open to learn and might post about new experiences as well.

 ## Conclusion